ignaciocasal/ReactNode-RandomUsers/README.md

 # React-Node | Random Users

 This is a simple SPA that displays sixteen random users on every refresh by using [Random User Generator API](https://randomuser.me).
-It was built built using using React, Node.js, Express and Webpack.
+It was built using React, Node.js, Express and Webpack.
 Semantic UI was used for the UI.

 # Demo